 Become a Volunteer

 We appreciate our volunteers and are always looking for new market enthusiasts to help out!
-Email Anna Sparks at anna(at)seattlefarmersmarkets.org if you are interested in volunteering.
-Or, fill out and return the application form.
+Fill out the online application form here or the print version here if you are interested in volunteering.
+Email outreach(at)seattlefarmersmarkets.org if you have any questions.

 - Street Clean-up and Monitoring: essential to the smooth and safe operation of the markets, we can ALWAYS use help with these inglorious but phenomenally helpful tasks, particularly at our street-closure markets.
 This is also a great service to our local communities and neighborhoods.
 Tasks may include: sweep/trash clean-up before, during and/or after the market, painting out graffiti, monitoring market entrances.

 - Sandwich Boards: Adopt a sandwich board to display on market days each week during the season (sometimes this means storing the board at your home during the week, or retrieving the board from storage site each week).

 - Market Outreach: distribute Market posters to local businesses, community centers, libraries and more.
 Help canvas your neighborhood and get the word out about the upcoming market season!
 We'll provide you with tape, pins, a stack of posters, and a target area.
 Do it on your own, or with a buddy.
 Also a great project for groups such as Girl Scout Troops

 - Kids Events at the Markets: we always need volunteers to help monitor and engage children in these fun activities: Zucchini Races, Pumpkin Decorating, etc. Check out our events calendars for upcoming events at your market.
 Great fun for anyone who likes kids, families and Farmers Markets!